awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 ### Initialize drives and map drive letters<a name="ec2launch-mapping"></a>

 Specify settings in the `DriveLetterMappingConfig.json` file to map drive letters to volumes on your EC2 instance\.
 The script initializes drives that are not already initialized and partitioned\.
+For more information about getting volume details in Windows, see [Get\-Volume](https://learn.microsoft.com/en-us/powershell/module/storage/get-volume) in the Microsoft documentation\.

 **To map drive letters to volumes**